ropensci/mapscanner/README.md

 best transformation of the modified image back on to the original.
-The result of `ms_rectify_maps()` is a spatial object in [`sf`](https://cran.r-project.org/package=sf)-format representing the convex hull constructed around the red lines shown in the above map.
+The result of `ms_rectify_maps()` is a spatial object in [`sf`](https://cran.r-project.org/package=sf)-format representing the convex hulls constructed around the red lines shown in the above map.
+Note that the function automatically distinguishes the two hulls.
 Finally, we can plot the result as an interactive map using packages like [`mapdeck`](https://github.com/symbolixAU/mapdeck), or [`mapview`](https://github.com/r-spatial/mapview):